JupiterOne-Archives/docs/knowledgeBase/APIs/rate-limiting-j1ql.md

 # J1QL Query Rate Limiting

 J1QL queries executed via the [J1 public API](./jupiterone-api.md) are rate-limited separately from [GraphQL API invocations](./rate-limiting.md).
-Each J1QL query uses one token.
+Each J1QL query consumes one request token.
 All queries executed via the J1 public API count towards the rate limit.
 This count includes user-initiated application queries (such as search and J1 Insights) and queries via the J1 public API.

 #### **Account Rate Limit for J1QL Queries**